Ireland – Castles & Kings

 Malahide, County Dublin

 You leave the picturesque seaside village of Malahide following the shores of the swords estuary past flocks of wild birds into the north Dublin market gardens which provide much of the city’s vegetables.
-Keeping to quiet undiscovered roads you return to the coast passing the towns of Laytown and Bettystown before reaching the river Boyne where you turn east and follow it upstream to the historic town of Drogheda which suffered the wrath of Oliver Cromwell in 1649.
-The town is a bustling place with plenty of bars and restaurants.
+Keeping to quiet undiscovered roads you arrive at the river Boyne where head to the historic town of Drogheda, a bustling place with plenty of bars and restaurants.

-Your route is a short one today but you will need to be up early to give some time to view the wonderful historic sites which are within the first 10km.
-Leaving Drogheda and continuing upstream next to the majestic Boyne Soon after this you come to the historical highlight of the tour, the Newgrange Burial Chamber.
+Today you cycle to the historical highlight of the tour, the Newgrange Burial Chamber.
 This UNESCO World Heritage site is more than a passage tomb.
 At over 5000 years old its design, construction and astrological complexity defy comprehension.
-Heading into the pasture lands with views of the Cooley mountains appearing and disappearing as you travel through drumlin country to our accommodation where you have the possibility of staying in a 14th-century castle.
+Heading into the undulating pasture lands with views of the Cooley mountains appearing and disappearing as you travel to our accommodation

-On pleasant, mostly flat roads through rich dairy lands, our route winds its way north through the busy town of Ardee, visiting sleepy villages.
-We head on to the Cooley peninsula with its stone walls and forest shaded lanes.
-You climb to the Long Woman’s grave and descend to the northern side of the peninsula with the spectacular panorama of Carlingford Lough and the Mountains of Mourne sweeping down to the sea (as in the famous song) before you.
-It is a short ride along the coast to your accommodation in the medieval village of Carlingford.
+On pleasant, mostly flat roads through rich dairy lands, our route winds its way through sleepy villages to the Cooley peninsula with its stone walls and forest shaded lanes.
+You cycle to the northern side of the peninsula with the spectacular panorama of Carlingford Lough and the Mountains of Mourne sweeping down to the sea (as in the famous song) towards the medieval village of Carlingford.

 Rest day in Carlingford

 Carlingford is a wonderful place for a rest day.
-You will deserve a rest having crossed the ridge the day before.
-If you are feeling energetic you can hike up on to Slieve Foyle which soars upwards from the village.
-In the village centre there is an adventure centre which can organise all manner of activities from gentle strolls to high wire, from a quiet paddle in a kayak to abseiling on the mountain.
-Or you could spend a pleasant day wandering around the villages many historic buildings, punctuating your tour with visits to some of the village’s cafes, pubs and restaurants.
+There is an adventure centre which can organise all manner of activities from gentle strolls to high wire, from a quiet paddle in a kayak to abseiling on the mountain.
+Or you could wander around the many historic buildings, punctuating your tour with visits to some of the village’s cafes, pubs and restaurants.

-Your day starts with a transfer to Kingscourt, an unselfconscious midland Irish town.
-From here you head south to the heritage town of Kells or Ceannus Mor as it is known in Irish.
-It was here that the Book of Kells, a lavishly illustrated handmade copy of the scriptures penned by monks circa 800 ad, was found.
-You travel on through rich farmland on mainly flat roads through the Irish (Gaelic) speaking region of Racthcarin returning to the banks of the Boyne at your overnight stop in the town of Trim.
+You cycle to Kells or Ceannus Mor as it is known in Irish, where the Book of Kells, a lavishly illustrated handmade copy of the scriptures penned by monks circa 800 ad, was found.
+Your cycle brings you through the Irish (Gaelic) speaking region of Racthcarin befpre returning to the banks of the Boyne at your overnight stop in the town of Trim.
 Don’t miss the largely intact 12th century Trim Castle which has featured in several movies.

-Today’s ride is largely flat through stud farms and fertile fields.
-You leave the Boyne again take in the Hill of Tara a site of historical, mythical and religious significance where 142 kings are said to have ruled from.
-Crossing into county Kildare as you approach the valley of the Liffey which runs through the centre of Dublin City.
-Your final few kilometres are through Phoenix Park.
-This is one of the largest city parks in the world.
-As you ride through you can spot herds of deer within 3km of the city centre.
-The accommodation tonight is in wonderful harbour town of Dun Laoghaire, which has so much to offer in its own right but also a short train journey from Dublin city centre
+You cycle to the Hill of Tara a site of historical, mythical and religious significance where 142 kings are said to have ruled from.
+Our final destinatios is teh Phoenix Park, one of the largest city parks in the world, where you can spot herds of deer within 3km of the city centre.
+The accommodation tonight is in wonderful harbour town of Dun Laoghaire, which has so much to offer in its own right but also a short train journey from Dublin city centre.

 - Luggage transfer